MicroGridsPy/MicroGridsPy/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under active development!

 Table of Contents
 -------------------